Bricktech2000/Notes/notes/neural-network.md

 [[activation-function]]

-## training
+## Training a Network

 training a neural network consists of minimizing a [[loss-function]] through [[gradient]] descent. the algorithm that computes this [[gradient]] efficiently is called [[backpropagation]]

 &mdash; <https://youtu.be/IHZwWFHWa-w>

-## Hello World
+## Neural Network Hello World

-the hello world of neural networks is recognizing hand-written digits. the MNIST database contains tens of thousands of labeled hand-written digit images, which can be used for training &mdash; <https://youtu.be/IHZwWFHWa-w>
+the "hello world" of neural networks is recognizing hand-written digits. the MNIST database contains tens of thousands of labeled hand-written digit images, which can be used for training &mdash; <https://youtu.be/IHZwWFHWa-w>

 ## differences with biology